 The next step in a truly successful rollout means bringing in employees from every level of the company.
 Your leadership team will take the plan down to their direct reports, who will share it with their teams.
 Every employee should be familiar with and have access to the company’s vision.
 They need to see how their role contributes to the organization’s success and begin executing it.

 How Companies Benefit from Strategic Planning

-What Causes Many Strategic Plans to Fail?
+What Causes Strategic Planning to Fail?

 According to Harvard Business Review, 85% of leadership teams dedicate less than one hour per month to discussing their business strategy.
 Another 50% spend no time at all.
 This same study found that 95% of employees don’t understand a company’s business strategy.

 Why Do Strategic Plans Fail?

 - Dysfunctional goal setting